loveencounterflow/pipedreams/README.md

 (BTW, using PipeDreams streams, it's possible to attach stream transforms to a pipeline *after* piping into a write-stream; see [Streams are Transforms, Transforms are Streams](#streams-are-transforms-transforms-are-streams)).
-Stress tests have shown this pattern to produce a certain percentage (1 in 10, but that might depend on details of the writing process).
+Stress tests have shown this pattern to produce a certain percentage of failures (1 in 10, but that might depend on details of the writing process).

 On the other hand, the pattern below passes tests; here, we use the PipeDreams `on_finish` method and pass in the output stream (and the callback to be called when processing has completed):